Shanmukhasrisai/go-vuln-scanner/README.md

-# Go Vulnerability Scanner
+# GoVulnScanner

-A simple yet powerful vulnerability scanner written in Go, inspired by [Nuclei](https://github.com/projectdiscovery/nuclei).
-This tool allows you to scan web applications for common vulnerabilities using customizable templates.
+A professional, enterprise-grade vulnerability scanner written in Go, inspired by [Nuclei](https://github.com/projectdiscovery/nuclei).
+This tool enables security professionals to scan web applications and network infrastructure for common vulnerabilities using customizable templates.

 ## Features